dongwon-lee-dev/ecs-spring-boot/README.md

 Use Service Connect
 !!!
 Task Definition - Port Mapping Name - Manually Input, do not auto create

+# Backend cannot connect to DB even if it was possible
+Secret Manager secret changed. run new task

 !!!
 Use Chrome developer tools to get more information if there is a problem Mixed Content: browser does not accept http response when https request is sent -> Nextjs use proxy api: frontend first send request to its backend and then send it to official backend